Aidirrr/linkedin-post-ai/README.md

 - **Google Generative AI SDK**: For generating content based on user input.
 - **Python**: The primary programming language.
 - **dotenv**: For managing environment variables securely.
+- **Kaggle Notebook Environment**: Used for data cleaning and preprocessing.

+## Dataset and Preprocessing

+The dataset `job_and_skills.csv` was created through data cleaning and preprocessing using the Kaggle notebook environment.
+I utilized Kaggle's data manipulation tools to filter, clean, and format the raw data into a structured format that captures job positions and their associated skills.
+The final processed CSV file is used in this application to provide insights into job requirements and skills.

 ## Installation